Acetonen/Interkamen_career/README.md

 ### what's new in 1.5.1:
 1. Add Working calendar module.
 2. Add notifications for create mechanics and drill report.
+### what's new in 1.6.0:
+1. Add career status module.
+2. Add comma protect in all reports.
+3. Add user with 'info' access.

 ## Content and Instruction